taskcluster/slugid-go/README.md

 go get github.com/taskcluster/slug-go/slug
 ```

-This will create the "slug" command line client.
+This will create the `slug` executable on your system.
 To use, make sure
 `${GOPATH}/bin` is in your path, and run `slug --help`: